-- 7. Apply and evaluate key concepts and theories within and outside the context of nursing. - 8.
-Select appropriately from and deploy a range of subject-specific, cognitive and transferable skills and problem-solving strategies to problems in nursing and in the generation of ideas effectively communicate information and arguments in a variety of forms. - 9.
-Accept responsibility for determining and achieving personal outcomes in the field of nursing. - 10.
-Reflect on personal and workplace experience in the light of recent scholarship and current statutory regulations in the area of nursing. - 11.
-Completion of 240 credits which are directly mapped onto the Apprenticeship Standard for Nurse Associates. - 12.
-Demonstrate a developed range of competence across the Knowledge, Skills and Behaviours of the Apprentice Standard for Nurse Associates. - 13.
+- 7. Apply and evaluate key concepts and theories within and outside the context of Nursing - 8.
+Select appropriately from and deploy a range of subject-specific, cognitive and transferable skills and problem-solving strategies to problems in nursing practice and in the generation of ideas effectively communicate information and arguments in a variety of forms. - 9.
+Accept responsibility for determining and achieving personal outcomes in the field of nursing practice

+- 10. Reflect on personal and workplace experience in the light of recent scholarship and current statutory regulations in the area of nursing - 11.
+Completion of 240 credits which are directly mapped onto the Apprenticeship Standard for Registered nurse in your chosen field of practice - 12.
+Demonstrate a developed range of competence across the Knowledge, Skills and Behaviours of the Apprentice Standard for Registered Nurse - 13.
 Demonstrate a developed range of digital literacy.